 Most buildings on the campus are open only when classes are in session or during regular business hours.
-Residence halls are always locked, and residents must have their key to enter the building.
-Guests or visitors may enter only when accompanied by a resident or school official.

-Employees who have a key to a campus building and plan to work after normal working hours are encouraged to contact Campus Police and alert the officers to their presence on campus.
-A theft or loss of assigned keys should be reported immediately to the person who issued the keys.
+Employees who have a key to a center building and plan to work after normal working hours are encouraged to contact appropriate administrator and notify them to their presence the center A theft or loss of assigned keys should be reported immediately to the person who issued the keys.
 Keys are assigned and are not to be loaned out for any reason.
 The person to whom the keys are assigned is solely responsible for those keys.

 An authorized individual entering or leaving a locked building must not allow any unauthorized individual to enter that building.
 Authorized personnel may have guests with them as long as the guest stays near faculty and staff members who have an assigned key, and the authorized individual assumes full responsibility for their presence.
 An individual entering or leaving a secured building shall be responsible for checking the door to ensure it is secured.
-The individual is encouraged to contact Campus Police to inform the officers they have left the building or plan to leave.

-Maintenance of all facilities is the responsibility of the Facilities department.
-Fire safety systems (fire sprinkler systems, fire doors, fire extinguishers, etc.) are inspected regularly by Facilities.
-Inspections and maintenance of backflow valves on fire sprinkler systems are completed by Facilities.
-Campus Police and Facilities are responsible for inspecting all egress lighting, pathways, mechanical rooms and reporting any malfunctions or mechanical problems observed that would create an unsafe situation.
-Campus community members are encouraged to report maintenance or safety problems to the Facilities Department at (563) 425-5796.
+Maintenance of all facilities is the responsibility of the facility owner of a contracted service provider.
+Fire safety systems (fire sprinkler systems, fire doors, fire extinguishers, etc.) are inspected regularly by the facility owner or a contracted service provider.
+Inspections and maintenance of backflow valves on fire sprinkler systems are completed by the facilities owner or a contracted service provider.
+The facility owner or a contracted service provider are responsible for inspecting all egress lighting, pathways, mechanical rooms and reporting any malfunctions or mechanical problems observed that would create an unsafe situation.
+Campus community members are encouraged to report maintenance or safety problems to the facility administration.